a11y-resources/AX-List/index.md

 <br>

-## My personal recommendation for getting started in AX
+## My personal recommendation to learn about accessibility at the beginning
+- Read the ADG* Accessibility Developer Guide https://www.accessibility-developer-guide.com/ to get started <br>

+### Remember
 - Use semantic HTML
-- Read the ADG* Accessibility Developer Guide https://www.accessibility-developer-guide.com/ to get started
 - ARIA-Rule #1: Don’t use ARIA, use native HTML instead (cited from [deque Blog](https://www.deque.com/blog/top-5-rules-of-aria/#:~:text=Rule%20%231%3A%20Don't,in%20HTML%2C%20then%20use%20ARIA.), 24.04.22)
 - Make sure your content is accessible via keyboard